LockTar/AzureAdApplicationManagement/README.md

 Microsoft introduced YAML build pipelines a while ago.
 But there is now a **preview** for multi stage pipelines as well.
 See the Samples folder for a generic setup to use Azure Pipelines multi stage pipeline for build and release.
 Don't forget to enable the preview feature!

+## Contribute

+1. Clone repository
+2. Install gulp with `npm install gulp -g`
+3. Navigate to folder `Vsts-Extension` in PowerShell (Core)
+4. Install npm packages with `npm install`
+5. Run gulp with following commands:
+    - `gulp build` Build all tasks and set the dependencies in the tasks
+    - `gulp clean` Clean all tasks
+    - `gulp reset` First does a `clean` and then a `build`
+    - `gulp build/clean/reset:taskname` in example `gulp build:GetAdApplication` for only building the GetAdApplication task